DaveMielke/NBP/b2g/ui/doc/introduction.rst

 * The Micro-SIM card slot, which is in the corner that's toward the front and toward the side where the Power switch is.
-To gain access to the actual slot, lift the end of its cover that's toward the back.
+To gain access to the actual slot, slide its cover slightly toward the front and then lift the end of it that's toward the back.
 As with most SIM card slot covers, its hinge is fragile so be gentle.

 Key Combinations
 ----------------